© Tourist-Information Fürth

 More info

-For a look inside the cemetery participate in our tour "Stones the speak volumes", which can be booked in english languager for groups on demand.
+Our tip: For a look inside the cemetery join our tour "Stones that speak volumes", which can be booked in English for groups upon request.
+Across from the car park on Uferstraße, you can also look over the wall to see part of the cemetery from the outside

 Next steps